nikomatsakis/babysteps/source/_posts/2015-08-20-virtual-structs-part-3-bringing-enums-and-structs-together.markdown

 If we extend enums in the way described here, then they will become more capable and convenient, and so you might find that they overlap a bit more with plausible use cases for traits.
-However, I think that in practice there are still fairly clear guidelines for which to choose
+However, I think that in practice there are still clear guidelines for which to choose when:
-when:

 - If you have a fixed set of related types, use an enum.
 Having an enumerated set of cases is advantageous in a lot of ways: we can